من نحن

 Ali Tariq

-Fivescore Labs is the region’s first consumer longevity initiative that is co-founded by scientists and is dedicated to the idea that everyone should have fair access to the science behind human healthspan and lifespan.
+Fivescore Labs is the region’s first consumer longevity brand that is co-founded by scientists and is dedicated to the idea that everyone should have fair access to the science behind human healthspan and lifespan.

 Combined with regular exercise, a varied diet, intermittent fasting and quality sleep, as well as a basic understanding of geroscience, there is no reason why we can’t all live healthy, long and productive lives.